Free Shamrock & Four-Leaf Clover Templates (+ 11 Easy Craft Ideas!)

 2. Clover Suncatcher

-Paint the plate with acrylic paint and wait for it to dry.
+Start by using the template to cut a clover-shaped hole in the middle of a paper plate and painting the plate.
 Then, place some contact paper on the inside of the plate and cover the other side with small squares of tissue paper.

 Once you’re done covering the contact paper, hang your suncatcher near a window and watch the sunlight shine through the tissue paper inside the clover-shaped hole!